Living in Osaka Vs. Tokyo

 Universal Studios Japan

-While Tokyo has Disneyland and DisneySea to refresh everyone despite their age, Osaka competes with Tokyo with its notable theme park, Universal Studios Japan (USJ).
+While Tokyo has Disneyland and DisneySea to refresh everyone, Osaka competes with Tokyo despite its age with its notable theme park, Universal Studios Japan (USJ).

-There are currently ten sections in Osaka’s Universal Studio, including Harry Potter World, Super Nintendo, Minion Park, Jurassic Park, and Universal Wonderland.
+Osaka’s Universal Studio currently has ten sections, including Harry Potter World, Super Nintendo, Minion Park, Jurassic Park, and Universal Wonderland.

-In addition to the rides, visitors can enjoy photos with characters, a night parade, the Universal City walk just beyond the park gates.
+In addition to the rides, visitors can enjoy photos with characters, a night parade, and the Universal City Walk just beyond the park gates.

 Osaka Castle